tobogganhill/supplychain/README.md

 ### Prerequisites

-Please make sure you've already installed ganache-cli, Truffle and enabled MetaMask extension in your browser.
+Install ganache-cli, Truffle and enable the MetaMask extension in your browser.

 ### Installing

-A step by step series of examples that tell you have to get a development env running

 Clone this repository: